Faculty and Staff

 Photo of Abbey D'Ovidio Long

-Abbey D'Ovidio Long is a fourth-year graduate student researching mathematical biology under advisor Dr. Huijing Du.
+Abbey D'Ovidio Long is a fifth-year graduate student researching mathematical biology under advisor Dr. Huijing Du.
 She graduated from Quinnipiac University in 2019 with a major in mathematics and minor in history.
 In 2021, she received a master's degree in mathematics from UNL.
 Outside of school, Abbey enjoys hiking and spending time with her husband and cats.
-This is her first year on the NCUWM organizing committee.
+This is her second year on the NCUWM Organizing Committee.